Photo:

 There are plenty of things to do in Skagit Valley, from visiting local museums to having lunch on the La Conner waterfront.
 Photo: iStock

-Padilla Bay Reserve
+Padilla Bay Reserve, Mount Vernon

-The Seattle Aquarium is hard to beat, but the Padilla Bay Reserve can certainly hold its own.
 This small but explorable aquarium perched on the bluffs near Bay View State Park is a working study and preservation of the region’s estuaries.
 The Breazeale Interpretive Center and Aquarium is donation-based and encourages families to learn about the local sea life and what it means to be stewards of the environment.

 Outside the center, you can find trails around the estuary and down to the bay.
 Follow a path through a tunnel and to the (super steep!) spiral staircase and make your way down to the beach for more real-life sea creature spotting.